 Novavax reported its results in a news release.
 It said it plans to publish the findings in a medical publication to be examined by independent experts.

 I’m Bryan Lynn.

-Reuters reported on this story.
-Bryan Lynn adapted the report for Learning English.
+The Associated Press and Reuters reported on this story.
+Bryan Lynn adapted the reports for VOA Learning English.
 Hai Do was the editor.